X-SHIELD: Regularization for eXplainable Artificial Intelligence: Regularization in XAI

-In this section, we detail different theoretical concepts that have influenced the development of the proposed SHIELD regularization.
-In particular, we evaluate what constitutes a feature in explainable artificial intelligence, the difference between white-box and black-box perspectives, and what a regularization theoretically consists of.
+In this section, we detail different theoretical concepts that have influenced the development of the proposed X-SHIELD regularization.
+In particular, we firstly describes what constitutes a feature in XAI, the difference between white-box and black-box perspectives, and what a regularization theoretically consists of.
 We finally describe the XAI metrics used in the experimental results comparison.

-In Section~\ref{sec:xai}, we review different concepts and definitions of the scope of XAI, which are necessary for the development of this work.
+In Section~\ref{sec:xai}, we introduce different concepts and definitions of the scope of XAI are , which are necessary for the development of this work.
 In Section~\ref{sec:xAI_Ev}, we show the current development of the study of approaches to evaluate explanations.
 Finally, in Section~\ref{sec:reg}, we review the different ways of guiding or regularizing training to impose different criteria on the final models.